athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

 Themonthly car salesdataset summarizes the monthly car sales in Quebec, Canada between

-1960 and 1968.
-For more information on this dataset, see Chapter 11 where it was introduced.
+where it was introduced.

 You can download the dataset directly from here: